EastEnders Live: Plot

-In the wake of their second wedding, husband Bradley Branning (Charlie Clements) and his wife Stacey Slater (Lacey Turner) prepare to flee Walford - with Bradley urged to do so by his father Max Branning (Jake Wood) and uncle Jack Branning (Scott Maslen) after becoming the prime suspect in the police investigation of the murder of local landlord Archie Mitchell.
+In the wake of their second wedding, husband Bradley Branning (Charlie Clements) and his wife Stacey Slater (Lacey Turner) prepare to flee Walford - with Bradley urged to do so by his father Max Branning (Jake Wood) and uncle Jack Branning (Scott Maslen) after becoming the prime suspect in the police investigation of the murder of local pub landlord Archie Mitchell (Larry Lamb) on Christmas Day 2009.
 Max distracts the police while Bradley and Stacey attempt to escape from Albert Square.
 Elsewhere, Archie's youngest daughter Roxy Mitchell (Rita Simons) suspects that her sister Ronnie Mitchell (Samantha Womack) is the murderer.
 She accuses Ronnie, who tells her that their father raped Stacey, and thereupon reveals that he did the same to her when she was a child.
 Ronnie and Roxy's cousin Phil (Steve McFadden) ransacks the home of his stepson Ian Beale (Adam Woodyatt), believing that Ian has in his possession a cufflink which would implicate him in Archie's murder.
 He exits without finding it, leaving Ian and their elderly neighbour Dot Branning (June Brown) to watch an old videotape of their family and friends from the past 25 years - reminiscing about the past.

 Phil's mother Peggy (Barbara Windsor) is accused by her stepdaughter, Janine Butcher (Charlie Brooks), of attempting to frame her for the murder.
 As Janine prepares to flee Walford, Peggy finds Roxy and Ronnie fighting.
 She tells the girls that she too was present the night Archie was killed, arriving to find him injured but alive, however left without calling for medical help.
 Outside, Bradley and Stacey are about to take a taxi to St Pancras railway station when Bradley realises he has forgotten their passports at home.
 He tells Stacey to wait while he collects them, but is spotted by the police.
 A chase ensues, and Bradley climbs onto the roof of The Queen Victoria pub in an attempt to escape.
 He shouts for Stacey to run before losing his footing and falling from the roof to his death as the residents look on in horror.
 A distressed Stacey is comforted by Max, and confesses that she is the one who killed Archie.